 - Pain in the extremities

 - Muscle paralysis, chronic stubborn numbness and pain

 - Inhibits aggregation of platelets and formation of thrombi.

 - Haematological – associated with antiplatelet and anticoagulant effects

 Contraindicated during pregnancy.

 Use caution if receiving anticoagulant or antiplatelet medications, as the combination may lead to additive or synergistic effects.
-Though this potential interaction ohas not been documented, use of this product may potentiate the effect of drugs such as warfarin. (other anticoagulants include heparin, Coumadin, enoxaparin, lovenox and other examples of antiplatelets include aspirin, dipyidamole (Persantine) and clopidogrel (Plavix).
+Though this potential interaction has not been documented, the use of this product may potentiate the effect of drugs such as warfarin. (other anticoagulants include heparin, Coumadin, enoxaparin, Lovenox and other examples of antiplatelets include aspirin, dipyidamole (Persantine) and clopidogrel (Plavix).